 Edinburgh's Royal Mile - five historic sites you might have missed

 Next time you're exploring Edinburgh's Royal Mile, keep a look out for these quirky historic sites that you might have missed.
-Read our feature on six Edinburgh dogs to rival Greyfriars Bobby.

 The Royal Mile in Edinburgh is one of the city's most historic streets.
 Once used as a royal route between Edinburgh Castle and Holyrood Palace, the street is home to many famous sites including John Knox House, Canongate Kirk, the Old Tolbooth and the Scottish Parliament.